-I continue to be thankful for having Irene and people like you in my life.
+I continue to be thankful for having her and people like you in my life.
 Thank you for making me feel like the luckiest man alive every day.

 We are starting the New Year off on the right foot with coverage in the Capital of our support from our friend and colleague former Public Advocate Mark Green who said in his video endorsement:

 "Over the course of my public life as an elected official as a Public Interest Lawyer I've met and worked with hundreds of young talent and I don't know many if any who quite combine the focus and creativty of Ben Kallos.
 That is focus, meaning 'hey Ben did you do...?
 I did it yesterday Mark.'
 If you give him 10 things to do he will do 12.
 This is very good in an elected official on your side.
 We've all met people who are creative.
 Ideas flow out of him like words out of [President] Bill Clinton at a convention.
 To combine this left brain and right brain skill would be enormously valuable to the East Side and for New York City.
 I am endorsing, enthuisiastically, Ben Kallos and I hope you consider doing so as well." -Former Public Advocate Mark Green